icilev/joy-caption/README.md

 The application will:
 - Process all images from `images/my-project`
-- Create a new directory called `my-project` in the root folder
+- Create a new directory called `output/my-project`
+- Rename images sequentially (1.jpg, 2.jpg, etc.) while preserving their original extension
 - Save both the processed images and their corresponding caption files in this directory
-- Each image will have a matching .txt file with the same name (e.g., `photo.jpg` → `photo.txt`)
+- Each image will have a matching .txt file with the same name (e.g., `1.jpg` → `1.txt`)

 ## Custom Prompts